Hurricane-fueled wildfires have killed at least 36 people in Maui

 "I've heard that the high school is still intact, but a lot of the homes leading up to the high school have been burnt," she added.
 "We have not seen a destruction like this on our island, I don't think, ever before."

-Greig and her 80-year-old mother had both evacuated and returned to their homes by the time she spoke with Morning Edition, a process she described as being in a holding pattern as fires broke out all around their area.
+Greig and her 80-year-old mother had both evacuated and returned to their homes by the time she spoke with NPR, a process she described as being in a holding pattern as fires broke out all around their area.

 "It's an unnerving feeling — you don't want to fall asleep because you never know what's going on, how that fire is going to progress," she said.
 "And so we're very thankful that our area has been preserved through that."